jwde/comp116-jdestories/alarm/README.md

 Time spent thinking about how to complete the assignment is higher and harder to measure.<br>

 <h3>Are the heuristics used in this assignment to determine incidents "even that good"?</h3>
 The heuristics used in this assignment will catch alot of incidents, but many will fall through the cracks.
+For example, searching for "Nmap" in the packet payload will only catch a small subset of Nmap scans.
 It is very difficult to come up with a comprehensive approach to this problem.
 We will undoubtedly also have a number of false positives where we are searching for patterns (e.g. credit card numbers) which appear in other contexts with different meaning.

 <h3>Given more time, what should be improved with regard to detecting incidents?</h3>
 Given more time, it would be useful to create a stateful incident alarm.
 If we knew what packets had arrived within some recent time window, it would be possible to detect scans/attacks that would otherwise be difficult to notice.